NoCLin/git-scp/README.md

 [PyPI](https://pypi.org/project/git-scp/)

+Upload your Git Repo to Server directly (without Git push and pull).

 As we are all aware, Git over SSH/TCP functions effectively and Git is a decentralized protocol.

 However, in my experience, when uploading to an SCP path `/path/to/dir/`,